 Most marketing executives will look at using either legitimate interest or consent (unambiguous or explicit).
 Let’s look at these in more detail.

-But as you can see from the table above, a person has the right to object which would mean you can no longer contact them.
-In addition, it has not been made clear that if one person successfully objects to your legitimate interest does that mean that everyone in the same group cannot be contacted?
+But as you can see from the table above, a person has the right to object which would mean you can no longer contact them or process their data.
+Also, it has not been made clear that if one person successfully objects to your legitimate interest does that mean that everyone in the same group cannot be contacted?
 There could be a domino effect.